landmap1 - Phi Landmaps

 My interest in the abstract landscape is due to my reading John Michell, who first popularised the notion of an east-west national axis - the 'St Michael Line'.

 My intention is not to impart any hypothesis but to report data-rich symmetrical relationships upon the canvas.
-The blueprint format is an accepted method of expressing line & text, which satisfied my need to communicate pure mental dialogue.
+The blueprint format is an accepted method of expressing line & text, which satisfied my need to convey / package the data as personal mental construct.

 Since the land area I am dealing with is confined and my working substrate is flat I have used rhumbline ( loxodrome ) calculations for mapping.

 [Copyright text does not appear on the finished work]